Duimon/Duimon-koko-aio/README.md

 **[Bezel_003]**
 ![](images/Amiga_A500_Plus_Bezel_003.jpg)

-And a few presets that use a frameless bezel.
+And a few presets that use a frame-less bezel.

 **[TV7_Alt]**
 ![](images/TV7_Alt.jpg)